-- Make sure all devices are password protected and never left unattended (especially at security checkpoints). - Turn off auto-connect for Bluetooth and Wi-Fi. - Access your files via Office 365's web interface. - Use the U of T VPN. - Do not use public Wi-Fi connections to conduct work-related business. - Beware of publicly accessible computers. - Make sure you know how to remotely wipe your personal device in case you lose it, and the provider's phone number to suspend or block service. - Do not plug in unknown or untrusted devices. - Use multi-factor authentication where possible. - When you return, use a trusted device to change all passwords used while travelling.
+- Never left unattended (especially at security checkpoints and in hotels). - Turn off auto-connect for Bluetooth and Wi-Fi. - Access your files via your remote access methods (e.g., Office 365) and avoid downloading copies - Do not use public Wi-Fi connections. - Use the U of T VPN : http://vpn.utoronto.ca/. - Avoid public computers. - Make sure you know how to remotely wipe your personal device in case you lose it, and the provider's phone number to suspend or block service. - Do not plug in unknown or untrusted devices, especially USB power chargers. - When you return, use a trusted device to change all passwords used while travelling.